openeuler-mirror/community/en/command.md

 ## OpenEuler Community Command Help

 All of the projects in OpenEuler Community are maintained by Bot.
-That means the developpers can comment below every pull request or issue to trigger Bot Commands.
+That means the developpers can comment below every Pull Request or Issue to trigger Bot Commands.
 The Commands incluing as follows:

 <table class="command">